Waxing Crescent on

 Moon after ascending node

-1 day after ascending node on 29 October 2011 at 14:59 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following 13 days, until the lunar orbit crosses from North to South in descending node on 13 November 2011 at 00:35 in ♊ Gemini.
+1 day after ascending node on 29 October 2011 at 14:59 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from North to South in descending node on 13 November 2011 at 00:35 in ♊ Gemini.

 Moon after southern standstill

-1 day since the previous standstill on 29 October 2011 at 20:17 in ♐ Sagittarius when the Moon has reached South declination of ∠-22.609°, the lunar orbit is extending northward over the next 13 days to face maximum declination of ∠22.558° at the point of next northern standstill on 13 November 2011 at 07:23 in ♊ Gemini.
+1 day since the last southern standstill on 29 October 2011 at 20:17 in ♐ Sagittarius when the Moon has reached South declination of ∠-22.609° the lunar orbit is extending northward over the next 13 days to face maximum declination of ∠22.558° at the point of next northern standstill on 13 November 2011 at 07:23 in ♊ Gemini.

 Syzygy in 11 days